A tale of two epidemics: Scientists in Sweden and Britain fight over who took the right public health path

 In an interview with The Washington Post, Giesecke said the Imperial College forecasts were almost hysterical and the Ferguson paper so fundamentally flawed by debatable assumptions — for example, the percentage of people who were asymptomatic but still infectious — that “it loses all value” as a predictive tool.

-Scientists fight all the time, but this debate among top-flight infectious disease modelers in Stockholm and London is eyeball-grabbing because it has burst into the open via Twitter and Zoom chat, and think tank teleconference and on YouTube, most prominently in a duet of interviews conducted by its editor Freddie Sayers for the online magazine UnHerd.com.
+Scientists fight all the time, but this debate among top-flight infectious disease modelers in Stockholm and London is eyeball-grabbing because it has burst into the open via Twitter and Zoom chat, and think-tank teleconference and on YouTube, most prominently in a duet of interviews conducted for the online magazine UnHerd by its editor, Freddie Sayers.

 In that interview, Ferguson fired back at his Swedish critics, claiming that “the majority of epidemiologists in the world support my position.”
-Even in Sweden, some scientists charged their government was “playing Russian roulette” with the popuation.
+Even in Sweden, some scientists charged that their government was “playing Russian roulette” with the population.

-Ferguson countered that the Swedish government took “a decision most other countries would not tolerate,” meaning to let the virus run more free.
+Ferguson countered that the Swedish government made “a decision most other countries would not tolerate,” meaning to let the virus run more free.
 He said of Giesecke, “He’s basically saying we should allow all these old people to die — because he doesn’t believe we can keep these measures in place.”

-Ferguson said that “Sweden is still seeing increases in deaths and cases,” and that Sweden’s mortality rates were “approaching New York City,” which has seen the greatest overall numbers of death in the United States so far.
+Ferguson said that “Sweden is still seeing increases in deaths and cases” and that Sweden’s mortality rates were “approaching New York City,” which has seen the greatest overall fatalities in the United States so far.
 He said Britain, by contrast, “acted in time to keep the nation from being overwhelmed.”

-Ferguson, who did not respond to requests for an interview with The Washington Post, had been guiding Britain through its epidemic until this week.
-(He gave up his role with the British government's Scientific Advisory Group for Emergencies, which has been steering policy, after the Daily Telegraph newspaper reported he had broken social distancing measures by meeting with his married lover at his home.
+Ferguson, who did not respond to requests for an interview with The Post, had been guiding Britain through its epidemic until this week.
+(He gave up his role with the British government’s Scientific Advisory Group for Emergencies, which has been steering policy, after the Daily Telegraph newspaper reported he had broken social distancing measures by meeting with his married lover at his home.
 Ferguson has acknowledged making an “error of judgment.”)

 The British prime minister is certainly a convert to Ferguson’s forecast.
-In Johnson’s first news conference after being stricken by the virus, which almost killed him, he argued that Britain avoided “an uncontrollable and catastrophic” epidemic that could have caused half a million deaths and he cited Ferguson’s worst-case scenario numbers.
+In Johnson’s first news conference after being stricken by the virus, which almost killed him, he argued that Britain avoided “an uncontrollable and catastrophic” epidemic that could have caused half a million deaths, and he cited Ferguson’s worst-case-scenario numbers.

-President Trump, too, has alluded to the Ferguson forecasts, boasting of the millions of lives his policies have saved.
+President Trump, too, has alluded to the Ferguson forecasts, boasting of the millions of lives he says his policies have saved.

 The pandemic remains far from over.
 But at this moment, Britain’s death toll of more than 30,000 is the highest in Europe.
 Meanwhile, deaths in Sweden are the highest in Scandinavia, with 3,000 killed by the virus so far.
-Britain’s population is 66 million and Sweden’s is 10 million.
+Britain’s population is 66 million, and Sweden’s is 10 million.

-Comparing the two countries, Britain is reporting 442 deaths per million population.
-Sweden is at 280.
+Comparing the two countries, Britain is reporting 451 deaths per million people.
+Sweden is at 314.

-It’s unclear whether there are cultural, demographic or geographic factors that might make Giesecke’s approach more suitable for Sweden than Britain or some other countries.
+It’s unclear whether there are cultural, demographic or geographic factors that might make Giesecke’s approach more suitable for Sweden than for Britain or some other countries.

-But the World Health Organization has suggested that Sweden isn’t an outlier.
-“If we are to reach a 'new normal', in many ways Sweden represents a future model,” Mike Ryan, the WHO’s top emergencies expert, said last week.
+But the World Health Organization has suggested that Sweden is not an outlier.
+“If we are to reach a ‘new normal,’ in many ways, Sweden represents a future model,” Mike Ryan, the WHO’s top emergencies expert, said April 29.
 “What it has done differently is that it really, really has trusted its own communities to implement that physical distancing.”

-Britain has bet that bought enough time by lockdown to protect its National Health Service and prepare itself for a possible second wave, by ramping up testing, tracing and quarantines for the sick.
+Britain has bet that it bought enough time by lockdown to protect its National Health Service and prepare itself for a possible second wave by ramping up testing, tracing and quarantines for the sick.

-Giesecke argues that the virus is essentially unstoppable, until either herd immunity is reached (when two-thirds of a population has been infected and is producing antibodies) or an effective vaccine is widely available, perhaps 9 to 18 months from now, according to the most hopeful projections.
-In a letter to the Britisth medical journal Lancet, Giesecke wrote “everyone will be exposed” and the strict lockdowns only push severe cases into the future.
+Giesecke argues that the virus is essentially unstoppable, until either herd immunity is reached (when two-thirds of a population has been infected and is producing antibodies) or an effective vaccine is widely available, perhaps nine to 18 months from now, according to the most hopeful projections.
+In a letter to the British medical journal Lancet, Giesecke wrote that “everyone will be exposed” and that strict lockdowns only push severe cases into the future.

-Giesecke said that both Britain and Sweden failed its elderly by letting the virus run rampant in nursing and care homes, where deaths might account for as much as a third of totals.
+Giesecke said both Britain and Sweden failed their elderly citizens by letting the virus run rampant in nursing and care homes, where deaths might account for as much as a third of totals.

 “We’ve failed.
 We’ve all failed to protect them,” Giesecke said.

-The Swedish epidemiologist says yes, of course, imposing a strict lockdown will slow the spread of infections for a while.
+The Swedish epidemiologist says that yes, of course, imposing a strict lockdown will slow the spread of infections for a while.

 “But then, what next?” he asked.
 Giesecke said no democratic society can remain in lockdown for many months or years.
 Their economies cannot withstand it, and the public won’t allow it.

-Asked why Britain and other countries went with hard lockdown, Giesecke said political leaders want to show leadership — force, decisiveness, strength.
-He said, “people aren’t stupid,” and that if you tell them it’s important to keep their distance or wear masks or wash their hands, they will.
+Asked why Britain and other countries went with hard lockdowns, Giesecke said political leaders want to show leadership — force, decisiveness, strength.
+He said that “people aren’t stupid” and that if you tell them it’s important to keep their distance or wear masks or wash their hands, they will.

-Though it is clearly not easy for everyone to obey the guidance all the time.
+Yet it is clearly not easy for everyone to obey the guidance all the time.